 I used to hate my philosophy and ethics courses back in high school.
 Fast-forward five years and I can truly say, I'm thinking about philosophy on a daily basis.
 I'm almost obsessed.
 But let me do some clarification first.
 I'm not going to talk about metaphysics, and other abstract stuff in here.
 I'm interested in … Sigue leyendo If Aristotle were a Founder.

 Last week I wrote about the Control part of a Term Sheet.
 Today, I'll talk about the Economics of it.
 Disclaimer: This is part is way longer, so let's just go straight into it.
 Economic Terms involve all of those clauses that will dictate the outcome of the investment, financially speaking.
 At a future liquidity event, what … Sigue leyendo Know your Term Sheet!
 (Pt.2: Economics)

 Quick fun riddle: What smells like money, talks like money, and looks like money, yet it is not?
 Term sheets, bro.
-In these two-part series, I'll go (quite briefly) though the main terms every founder should know before sending the signed Term Sheet back to their VC's.
-I gotta mention here, that most of this … Sigue leyendo Know your Term Sheet!
+Now, there are two things to be aware of: Economics and Control.
+In this first part, I'll talk about Control Terms.
+Control is what allows investors to exercise some type of influence and … Sigue leyendo Know your Term Sheet!
 (Pt.1: Control)

 I remember when I first read this story: Mexican.vc returns 8x the fund's value to its investors, thanks to Yogome's exit.
 I was thrilled.
 It was going to be one of the first success cases of a Mexican startup.
 The ecosystem was going to grow at a faster pace, international investors and corporations would turn … Sigue leyendo Yogome.
 A stepping stone.